Monoclonal Gammopathy Common in the Elderly

 Source: Kyle RA, et al. Prevalence of Monoclonal gammopathy of undetermined significance.
 N Engl J Med.
 2006;354:1362-1369.

 Monoclonal gammopathy of undetermined significance (MGUS) is a common incidental finding but requires differentiation from multiple myeloma (MM).
 Distinguishing MGUS from MM once a serum or urine monoclonal protein has been detected requires a serum monoclonal protein concentration < 3 g/dL, fewer than 10% plasma cells in the bone marrow, and absence of lytic bone lesions, anemia, hypercalcemia or renal insufficiency related to a plasma cell disorder.
 MGUS remains a concern because of a heightened risk of progression to a plasma cell dyscrasia such as MM or primary amyloidosis.
 In the case of IgM MGUS, a lymphoproliferative disorder may subsequently develop.
-Prior reports have estimated the incidence of MGUS to occur in approximately 1-3% of adults and the risk of progression after an MGUS at 1% annually.
+Prior reports have estimated the incidence of MGUS to occur in approximately 1-3% of adults and the risk of progression to a lymphoproliferative disorder after MGUS has been diagnosed at 1% annually.

-This observational study by Kyle and colleagues offers a reasonable estimate of the prevalence of MGUS in the Caucasian population 50 years and older.
-The increased prevalence of MGUS with advancing age and male sex are not novel, but confirm prior work.
+The findings that the prevalence of MGUS increased with advanced age and was greater in men are not new, but confirm prior work.
 The IgG isotype accounted for the majority of cases.

 Limitations from this observational study include lack of knowledge about what evaluation patients had for the monoclonal protein.
 Some may have had an incomplete evaluation and actually had MM or other plasma cell dyscrasia.
 Alternatively, MGUS may be under diagnosed as light chain only monoclonal proteins would be missed by this screening modality.
 The almost entirely Caucasian population prevents inferences into other ethnic or racial groups.
 This may be particularly problematic among African-Americans, a group where MGUS and MM occurs more commonly.